Reduce Concentration Risk With Vanguard's Mid Cap ETF (NYSEARCA:VO)

 Source: ETF.com

 With just under $40 billion in assets under management, the ETF has an expense ratio of just 0.04% and pays an annual dividend of $3.05, or a 1.52% yield.
-VO's dividend growth rates are also superior to VOO and Vanguard's small-cap ETF (VB), as shown below.
+VO's dividend growth rates are also superior to VOO and Vanguard's Small-Cap ETF (VB), as shown below.

 Source: Seeking Alpha